ctava-msft/imagegen/README.md

   #### Vector search Preview details

-  This lab utilizes a preview feature, **Vector search for Azure Cosmos DB for NoSQL** which requires preview feature registration.
+  This proejct utilizes a preview feature, **Vector search for Azure Cosmos DB for NoSQL** which requires preview feature registration.
 Follow the below steps to register.
 You must be enrolled before you can deploy this solution:

   1. Navigate to your Azure Cosmos DB for NoSQL resource page.
   1. Select the "Features" pane under the "Settings" menu item.